OuthBack/rover/README.md

 ## 📖 About the project

-The project is a CRUD + Frontend of vehicles.
+The project is a navigation for a rover.

+### Poruguese Observations

+No código há comentários para ajudar quem está avalidando o código.

 ### 🔋 Built with: